otherness-space/immaterialize/README.md

 ________________________________________________________________________________
 ## About [:rewind:](#read-me)

+This theme is called Immaterialize and is in some sort of alpha stage.
+The conceit of the theme is that it began as "a starter theme called `_s`, or `underscores`, if you like" which was downloaded, with sass installed, from http://underscores.me/ and interlaced with Materialize, v1.0.0rc. "a modern responsive front-end framework based on Material Design."
+Materialize, by Alvin Wang, Alan Chang, Alex Mark, and Kevin Louie, includes AnimeJS, the JavaScript Animation Engine by Julian Garner; Cash-dom by Ken Wheeler and Waves by Alfiana E. Sibuea and other contributors.
+I have noticed that most of the third-party code that is utilized by Materialize is not up-to-date with each individual project's current version.

 ### Who [:rewind:](#read-me)

+Your Mom.

 ### What [:rewind:](#read-me)

+WP theme in some sort of alpha stage.
+While Materialize is registered and enqueued it has not been completely checked.

 ### Where [:rewind:](#read-me)

 ### Why [:rewind:](#read-me)

+Also Your Mom.

 ________________________________________________________________________________
 ## Notes [:rewind:](#read-me)